Kucha: 6th century

-Conquest by Tang
+7th to 13th centuries

-Following its conquest by the Tang dynasty in the 7th century, during Emperor Taizong's campaign against the Western Regions, the city of Kucha was regarded by Han Chinese as one of the Four Garrisons of Anxi: the "Pacified West", or even its capital.
-During periods of Tibetan domination it was usually at least semi-independent.
-It fell under Uyghur domination and became an important center of the later Uyghur Kingdom of Qocho after the Kyrgyz destruction of the Uyghur steppe empire in 840.
+Following its conquest by the Tang dynasty in the early 7th century, during Emperor Taizong's campaign against the Western Regions, the city of Kucha was regarded by Han Chinese as one of the Four Garrisons of Anxi: the "Pacified West", or even its capital.

+During a few decades of domination by the Tibetan Empire, in the late 7th century, Kucha was usually at least semi-independent.

+In the 8th and 9th centuries, Uyghurs increasingly migrated into the area.
+After the destruction of the Uyghur Khaganate by Kyrgyz forces in 840, Kucha became an important center of the Uyghur kingdom of Qocho.

-The extensive ruins of the ancient capital and temple of Subashi (Chinese Qiuci), which was abandoned in the 13th century, lie 20 km north of modern Kucha.
+The extensive ruins of the ancient capital and the Subashi Temple (Chinese Qiuci), which was abandoned in the 13th century, lie 20 km north of modern Kucha.

 Modern Kucha

 Francis Younghusband, who passed through the oasis in 1887 on his journey from Beijing to India, described the district as "probably" having some 60,000 inhabitants.
 The modern Chinese town was about 700 yd2 with a 25 ft high wall, with no bastions or protection to the gateways, but a ditch about 20 ft deep around it.
 It was filled with houses and "a few bad shops".
 The "Turk houses" ran right up to the edge of the ditch and there were remains of an old city to the south-east of the Chinese one, but most of the shops and houses were outside of it.
-About 800 yd north of the Chinese city were barracks for 500 soldiers out of a garrison he estimated to total about 1,500 men, who were armed with old Enfield rifles "with the Tower mark."
+About 800 yd north of the Chinese city were barracks for 500 soldiers out of a garrison he estimated to total about 1500 men, who were armed with old Enfield rifles "with the Tower mark."

-Modern Kucha is part of Kuqa County, Xinjiang.
+Kucha is now part of Kuqa, Xinjiang.
 It is divided into the new city, which includes the People's Square and transportation center, and the old city, where the Friday market and vestiges of the past city wall and cemetery are located.
-Along with agriculture, the city also manufactures cement, carpets and other household necessities in its local factories.
+Along with agriculture, the city also manufactures cement, carpets, and other household necessities in its local factories.